systemd/zram-generator/man/zram-generator.conf.md

   Note that the device is temporary: contents will be destroyed automatically after the file system is unmounted (to release the backing memory).

+  The chosen file system must support the `discard` option.

   Also see systemd-makefs(8).

 ## ENVIRONMENT VARIABLES